dmennis/aws-appsync-ios-workshop/README.md

 }
 ```

-Last, we'll add the iOS SDK drop-in UI code in the `ViewController.swift` file to show our login UI if the user is not authenticated:
+Last, we'll add the iOS SDK drop-in UI code in the `ViewController.swift` class to show our login UI if the user is not authenticated:

 ```swift
 // Use the iOS SDK Auth UI to show login options to user (Basic auth, Google, or Facebook)